Cruiser Mk I: Design and development

 The driver's compartment and the fighting compartments were not separated.
 As well as the turret armament, which consisted of an Ordnance QF 2 pounder gun and a coaxial Vickers machine gun, there were two small turrets either side of the driver's compartment, each with a Vickers machine-gun.
 Both of these smaller turrets were permanently manned, which gave the tank a total crew of six (commander, gunner, loader, driver and two machine-gunners).

 The A9E1 was tested against other designs and, although lacking in some areas, it was accepted in 1937 as an interim design until a Christie suspension cruiser tank could be delivered.
 An order was placed for 125.
-Seventy-five were built by Harland and Wolff, and the other 50 were built by Vickers.
-Initially, a Rolls-Royce car engine (7.67 litre Phantom II) was used for the pilot model, but this proved to be underpowered and was replaced by a 9.64 litre AEC bus engine.
+Seventy-five were built by Harland & Wolff, and the other 50 were built by Vickers.
+Initially, a Rolls-Royce car engine (the 7.67 litre of the Phantom II) was used for the pilot model, but this proved to be underpowered and was replaced by a 9.64 litre AEC bus engine.

 The later Valentine infantry tank essentially used the same lower hull and suspension, though with considerably more armour.

 The A9 weighed 12 LT, was 5.8 m long, 2.65 m high, 2.5 m wide and had a top speed of 25 mph on road and 15 mph off.
 Its maximum road range was 150 mi.
 The ammunition load was 100 rounds for the main gun and 3,000 rounds for the three machine guns.

 Service

 The Mark I cruiser began to be delivered in January 1939.
+36 tanks were delivered before the start of the war, 40 in September–December 1939 and 49 in 1940.